 Extra Credit or Degree Credit where your department allows

-This course offers you the opportunity to learn about significant global events such as natural disasters, conflicts and humanitarian crises from a historical, cultural and scientific perspective.
+This module offers you the opportunity to learn about significant global events such as natural disasters, conflicts and humanitarian crises from a historical, cultural and scientific perspective.

-Organised as a team-based learning programme, you will study set materials and draw key learning points from each historical case study.
+Organised as a team-based learning programme, you will find and evaluate a range of sources and then within your team build a ‘knowledge base’ about each historical event.
 You will then work in teams to apply this learning to the modern world, specifically thinking about policies for future disaster mitigation and managing global challenges.

-On successful completion of the course you will have:
+On successful completion of the module you will have: